Debunking Myths: Do You Really Understand U.S. College Rankings?

 Public universities are primarily funded by state governments through tax revenues, with additional support from federal government grants for research, equipment, and student aid.
 On the other hand, private universities rely heavily on donations from alumni, foundations, and other organizations, supplemented by tuition fees, which are often significantly higher than those at public universities.

 In recent years, due to global economic shifts, government funding for public higher education in the U.S. has fallen below historical levels.
-These budget cuts have forced public universities to reduce faculty numbers and academic programs, placing them at a disadvantage compared to private universities with more robust financial resources.
+These budget cuts have forced public universities to reduce need-based and merit-based scholarships for students. faculty numbers, and academic programs, placing them at a disadvantage compared to private universities with more robust financial resources.
 As a result, public universities often rank lower than private universities, even when other factors are relatively equal.

 When referencing university rankings, avoid focusing on a single criterion.
-Instead, consider a comprehensive range of factors, such as academic programs, facilities, faculty-to-student ratios, and scholarly reputation.
-When selecting universities to apply to, resist becoming ensnared in the blind pursuit of rankings.
-The most important step is to clarify your own goals and identify diverse metrics that align with your values and aspirations.
+Instead, consider a comprehensive range of factors, such as academic programs, locations, facilities, faculty-to-student ratios, and scholarly reputation.
+The most important step to build a balanced college list is to clarify your own goals and identify diverse metrics that align with your values and aspirations.

 High School Counseling & College Application Guidance Program